Modern Slavery Statement

 2. Policies

+Until June 2024, all our suppliers were subject to the Unilever Responsible Partner Policy, shared with all suppliers, which states that “Forced labour will never be used, including slavery, trafficked labour, indentured labour, bonded labour or other forms including mental and physical coercion.”
+From June 2024, we began to transition suppliers from Unilever to Elida Beauty’s own Supplier Code and assurance systems.
 Our Elida Beauty Code of Conduct and associated policies clearly state that we have zero tolerance of forced, trafficked or compulsory labour.
 The same standards are flowed down through our supply chain.
-For 2023, our suppliers were subject to the Unilever Responsible Partner Policy, shared with all suppliers, which states that “Forced labour will never be used, including slavery, trafficked labour, indentured labour, bonded labour or other forms including mental and physical coercion.”
-From June 2024, we will begin to transition suppliers from Unilever to Elida Beauty’s own Supplier Code and assurance systems, which will include the same statement prohibiting forced labour.

 Our suppliers are expected to notify Elida Beauty if any critical human rights issues including modern slavery are found so that we can work together on a solution.